Skip to main content

 • "A machine is due."
 Slots and roulette wheels have no memory.
 A run of 10 reds does not make black any more likely on spin eleven.

 • "Progression betting beats the edge."
 Martingale, Fibonacci, and similar systems rearrange when you lose, not whether you lose.
-Table limits and bankroll caps guarantee the math catches up.
+Table limits and bankroll caps eventually pull the negative math back into view.

 • "The house edge is what I will lose tonight."
 It is a long-run average.
 Over a short session, variance dominates and your outcome can be well above or below expected.